W Wailes Wailes and Strang

 (My thanks to Philip Cox for providing most of the above information).

-Simon Whistler (1940-2005) was the son of Laurence Whistler (1912-2000), who was mainly responsible for reviving the art of glass engraving in England.
+Simon Whistler (1940-2005) was the son of Sir Laurence Whistler (1912-2000), who was mainly responsible for reviving the art of glass engraving in England.
 The son learned the art from his father and pursued it during a successful career as a professional viola player.
-In his later years he took up engraving full time and amongst other things produced quite a few church windows.
+In his later years he took up engraving full time and amongst other things produced quite a few church windows, working on occasion with his father.

 Obit: The Times 26 April 2005